ciardorje/Multi-Season_Spatial_MSOM/README.md

 You can specify, in the model itself, any derived community metrics that you would like to calculate (e.g., species richness, beta diversity...), provided that they are a function of the estimated parameters (normally the ```z``` or ```psi``` matrices).
 For example, species richness at a given site in a given year would be calculated as ```Richness[site, year] <- sum(z[site,,year]```.

 However, I have found it to be much faster to calculate community metrics outside of the model itself, using the posterior distributions of ```z``` and ```psi```.
 By doing it this way you can also use external packages to work with the estimated parameters.
 For example, you could use the ```'betapart'``` package to calculate nestedness and turnover, whereas to do so within the model you would have to manually specify the calculations.
-I have previously written models including the calculations for nestedness and turnover, so if you wanted to calculate these values within the model, just to see how it works, I can add those in.